Skip to main content

 NHS Talking Therapies (formerly IAPT) also shows strong outcomes.
 Each year, over 1.8 million people in England access therapy through the NHS.
 Of those, 48.3% recovered from their clinical anxiety or depression.
 These therapy outcomes are tracked session by session, making the NHS one of the world’s most transparent mental health providers.

-“Therapy helps most people, most of the time — especially when it’s the right approach, at the right time.”
+“Therapy helps most people, most of the time, especially when it’s the right approach, at the right time.”

 How therapy helps – from symptoms to long-term gains

 Therapy doesn’t just help you feel better in the moment.
 It also helps prevent relapse and builds long-term emotional resilience.
 According to NICE guidance, psychological therapies like CBT often have lower relapse rates than medication alone.
-That means therapy doesn’t just treat symptoms — it gives people tools to manage their mental health going forward.
+That means therapy doesn’t just treat symptoms.
+It gives people tools to manage their mental health going forward.

 Therapy for anxiety and depression is the most common reason people seek support, but it’s also effective for many other challenges.
 For example, couples therapy has been shown to improve relationship satisfaction in around 70–75% of cases.
 Online PTSD treatments have achieved similar success: one programme helped 77% of participants recover to the point of no longer meeting diagnostic criteria.